noaione/yuusha-shoukan-ln/sources/v14/chapter1.md

 [Ugghhh...
 B-But it’s the greatest opportunity to show Miyama-kun my appeal...]

 “If you don’t control yourself...
-How about I tell “Zwei” what you’re doing?”
+How about I tell Zwei what you’re doing?”

 [Please don’t, she will kill me.]